Marcia Storch

 Marcia L. Storch (1933 – 1998) was the first self-declared feminist physician.
-She is survived by her partner of 20 years, Jean Hewitt, and sister, Suzannie Storch.

 Early life

 She was born in Pittsburgh, Pennsylvania, in 1933.
 In 1971 Storch graduated from Bryn Mawr College and Medical College of Pennsylvania.
 Soon after graduating she moved to New York, where she went on to practice medicine.
 Storch insisted her patients partake in more decisions when it came to their health.

 Career

 She became the director of the Adolescent Gynecology and Family planning clinic at St. Luke's–Roosevelt Hospital Center.
 She was a strong advocate to women being able to choose the type of birth control they wanted or pain medication to use during child birth.
 At the clinic, she provided treatment and information on sexually transmitted diseases to tens of thousands of disadvantaged teens.
 In 1987 Storch went into practice with Dr. Shelley Kolton in lower 5th avenue, New York, later relocating to SoHo, an underdeveloped neighborhood.
 By 1989 Storch decided to retire from her practice and pursue to spread the word about women's health practices.
 Storch became the head of Ob/Gyn news for the Medical News Network.
 As a television and radio producer she created programming geared towards family physicians and the Lifetime medical network.
 Phyllis Chesler, a co-founder of the Women's Health Network and author of Women and Madness, called Storch "both a pioneer and role model in feminist medicine".